philipckwan/pck_encrypt_decrypt/README.md

 The entropy of such shuffling, should be depended on the length of the user input password.<br/>
 In other words, the longer it is, the less repeating character it contains, the more unique character it contains, will result in a more deviated sequence than the original base64 character set, which should therefore results in a more secure shuffled contents than the original Base64 encoded contents.

-Change logs
+Change Log
 -

-Refer to the script pck_encrypt_decrypt.sh for more details. <br/>
-Update v1.6 (28-4-2022):
-* fix an issue with handling windows/dos type of text file

-Update v1.7 (16-9-2022):
-* supports windows powershell (.ps1) version
+Please refer to CHANGELOG for more details on the update and fix histories of this tool.